Chem 444 (Physical Chemistry II), Fall 2024

 Course Objectives:

--To encourage thinking of chemical and physical processes in the language of microscopic states, stochastics, correlations, dynamics, and fluctuations (achieved through lectures and notes).
+-To foster thinking of chemical and physical processes in the language of microscopic states, stochastics, correlations, dynamics, and fluctuations (achieved through lectures and notes).

 -To apply the machinery of statistical mechanics to common problems in physical chemistry, solid-state physics, and materials science (examples in problem sets).

--To appreciate the utility of this problem-solving ability to cutting edge problems of current interest (achieved through individual literature project).
+-To appreciate the utility of this problem-solving ability to cutting edge problems of current interest (achieved through literature presentation).

 Instructor: Prashant K. Jain, G. L. Clark Professor of Physical Chemistry, Professor of Chemistry, and University Scholar